Northern Argentina & Chile

 Today, head into the wetlands in 4x4s for a veritable safari through Iberá’s fields, plantations, and marshes.
 Look for Caiman, Capybara, Marsh Deer, otter, and countless bird species such as Purple and Common Gallinule, Wattled Jacana, Crested Screamer, Bare-throated Bellbird, Harpy Eagle, and Vinaceous Parrot on this full-day excursion.
 Dinner and overnight at Hotel Puerto Valle.

-After breakfast, visit the Museo de la Vid y el Vino (The Vine and Wine Museum).
+After breakfast, explore the spectacularly colorful Quebrada de las Conchas canyon, formed 50 million years ago.
+A hike into the canyon allows you to get a closer look at the stunning geological formations.
+Enjoy lunch at a local restaurant.
+This afternoon, visit the Museo de Vid y el Vino (The Vine and Wine Museum).
 Learn about the high-altitude winemaking process—how the extreme temperatures and sun exposure, along with poor soil quality, combine to produce the full-bodied reds and fruity whites of this region.
-Visit several area vineyards, then stop for lunch.
-In the afternoon, you’ll have the opportunity to take a hike to explore the Calchaquí Valley, known for its red rock formations.
-Dinner and overnight at Patios de Cafayate Hotel.
+Dinner and overnight at Patios de Cafayate Hotel & Spa.

-Today, gear up for a long drive north, to Jujuy province.
-En route, stop at the Estancia El Bordo de las Lanzas, dating back to 1609.
-Enjoy lunch and stroll the estate’s beautiful grounds before continuing north to the Quebrada de Humahuaca, the valley which follows the line of the ancient north-south Camino Inca trade route.
-The route has been deemed a UNESCO World Heritage site for its remarkable preservation of life over the past 10,000 years.
-Today’s destination, the town of Purmamarca, sits cradled in one of the route’s most remarkable sites, the Cerro de los Siete Colores (Hill of Seven Colors), a vibrant geological formation that appears to glow in the light of the rising sun.
-Explore the sun-dried brick homes and a 17th-century Spanish colonial church in Pumamarca.
+Today, gear up for a full-day drive north, to Jujuy province.
+En route just outside of Salta, stop at the charming estancia, House of Jasmine’s, for lunch.
+Continue to today’s final destination, the town of Purmamarca, which sits cradled in one of the route’s most remarkable sites, the Cerro de los Siete Colores (Hill of Seven Colors), a vibrant geological formation that appears to glow in the light of the rising sun.
 Dinner and overnight at Manantial del Silencio Hotel.

 This morning, visit nearby Pucará de Tilcara, an incredible archaeological site built in the 10th century by the Omaguaca tribe, which saw the expansion of the powerful Inca empire into the region, followed by the Spanish conquerors.
-Stop in the sleepy town of Uquía, notable for its historic church which boasts paintings of gun-toting angels.
-Enjoy a lunch of regional delicacies at a local restaurant, before heading to Humahuaca town.
-Stroll its charming streets, then head to the mountains of Hornocal, the stunning beauty of which is caused by a limestone formation exposed in the range that extends from Salta through the Quebrada de Humahuaca, and on to the Bolivian Altiplano to Peru.
+Enjoy a lunch of regional delicacies at a local restaurant, before heading to the sleepy town of Uquía, notable for its historic church which boasts paintings of gun-toting angels.
+Stop in Humahuaca townto stroll its charming streets, then head to the mountains of Hornocal, the stunning beauty of which is caused by a limestone formation exposed in the range that extends from Salta through the Quebrada de Humahuaca, and on to the Bolivian Altiplano to Peru.
 Return to Purmamarca for dinner and overnight at Manantial del Silencio Hotel.

 Today, bid farewell to Argentina as you head into the Andes toward Paso de Jama, the border with Chile.
 Look for Vicuñas—the higher-altitude relatives of Llamas and Guanacos—viscachas, and condors.
 Stop at the Salinas Grandes, or Great Salt Flats, standing at 11,320 feet above sea level, and seeming to stretch forever in all directions.
 Dotting the blinding white expanse is the odd turquoise pool.
 After being cleared to cross the border at Paso de Jama, travel down to San Pedro de Atacama.
 Considered the archaeological capital of Chile, indigenous peoples and world travelers mingle in this ancient village with dirt streets and adobe houses.
 Dinner and overnight at Nayara Alto Atacama.